vivekapex/invoice_management/README.md

 * Clone or download the repo in your local system

-* cd into the root directory of app
+* cd into the root directory of app i.e. cd invoice_management

 * run bundle install